-Although the above formatting conventions do not have to be observed in coding MACRO-11 programs (since free-field coding is permissible), it is recommended nonetheless that source programs be prepared in accordance with these conventions for consistency and clarity throughout.
+The above formatting conventions are not mandatory in coding MACRO-11 programs (free-field coding is permissible).
+However, it is recommended that source programs be prepared in accordance with these conventions for consistency and clarity.

 2.2.1 Label Field